Protecting the Injured Due to Negligently Maintained Vehicles in Union County

 - Faulty headlights, taillights or turn signals

-The attorneys at The Mark Law Firm are here and dedicated to help you if you or a loved one has been hurt due to the negligent maintenance of another owner or service station.
+The team at The Mark Law Firm is here and dedicated to help you if you or a loved one has been hurt due to the negligent maintenance of another owner or service station.
 Contact us immediately to speak to a qualified attorney about your case.

 Tractor-Trailer Maintenance Negligence